My Employer Has Asked For A Protected Conversation, What Should I Do?

 Lincs Law Employment Solicitors Can Help

 If you have been invited to a Protected Conversation, call us on 01522 440512 for a free, no obligation, telephone consultation about your matter.
-Alternatively, for more information about what we do and how we do it, please visit our website at www.lincslaw.co.uk
+Alternatively, for more information about Settlement Agreements, please visit our website at https://lincslaw.co.uk/services/settlement-agreement/

 Specialist Employment Law Solicitor